hamarituc/gentoo-overlay/README.md

 > (x86_64) binaries.
 Its purpose is to help visualize heap operations when
 > debugging binaries or doing heap pwn.

-### iaito

-It's a graphical frontend for radare2, which is available in the main gentoo portage tree.

 ### ImHex

 Citing from https://github.com/WerWolv/ImHex: